 Communication is a key in the successful administration of any of our sports.
 I encourage you to ask questions or seek assistance, but please consult with your Athletic Administrator FIRST.
 With the extremely high volume of calls and emails, it truly is the most efficient way for us to meet the needs of our schools.
 Additionally, nearly all informational items can be found on the web at www.ohsaa.org and navigating to the "Soccer" site.
 Please take the time to review the materials provided.
 At the beginning and the conclusion of the season we receive such a high volume of calls from sub-varsity coaches and "club" coaches.
 We encourage YOUR communication with them to help us operate as efficiently as possible.
-As with last season, I will be posting "Ohio Soccer Weekly" to address current issues and reminders for coaches.
-I continually update the "Off-Season Q and A's" to address the number of questions involving off-season regulations; all with the idea of HELPING coaches.

 Coaches are reminded that every coach that coaches school soccer are responsible for understanding and knowing the regulations affecting them and their sport.
 Since this manual is done in concert with the State Rules Interpretation Meetings, it is encouraged that ALL coaches attend.
 We have put meetings online to make it more convenient for coaches to be aware of the regulations that affect them AND the eligibility of their athletes.
 Ignorance of the rule is no defense for consequences that occur as a result of rule/regulation violations.